 I’ve done 2 street shoots with this camera so far.
 The first thing I noticed may be surprising – the shutter sound was extremely satisfying.
 The subtle click is very enjoyable, something I’ve never cared about much when shooting other cameras.

 The second thing I noticed was how damn difficult rangefinder focusing was.
 I spent the whole first shoot trying to figure out how to get things in focus, and I felt some photography FOMO as I was seeing missed opportunities all around me.
 It didn’t help that I was in rainy New York, one of the most interesting photography locations on the planet.
 As a result, my first shoot consisted of a lot of shots of people’s backs when they were waiting to cross a road, simply because it took me a good 10 seconds to nail focus.
 I’m sure this will get easier over time, because by the end of the second shoot I was starting to do much better.
-I actually felt more comfortable using the digital focus peaking through live view as opposed to using the rangefinder patch.
-Sometimes, you can’t see the patch at all, and often I found myself completely lost.
-I also misread the indicators on the lens and confused feet with meters, which certainly did not help.
+Focusing on this thing takes some practice, you can’t expect to nail it out of the box immediately – but once you do learn the process, then it’s a whole different story, so I can’t take too many points out for that reason.

 Because of the difficulty focusing, I found myself stopping down to f4-f8 constantly.
 In the daytime, this was fine, in the night, it was more challenging.
 I’d also forgotten how thin a depth of field f1.4 was, because my Sony 55mm only goes down to f1.8 in comparison, which is a much bigger difference than I remembered.
 On the Sony, I rarely touched the aperture setting, but on the Leica it was constantly on my mind.